rahra/endoor/README.md

 ```

 Endoor will send all packets coming in locally through the tunnel device the
-victim's network with a source address of the victim's node's IP an MAC
+victim's network with a source address of the victim's node's IP and MAC
 address.
 Internally, endoor builds up a state table.
 Incoming packets from the victim's
 network are matched against the state table and all packets with a proper state